 Service charge and right of way

-The annual service charge covers the costs of the communal gardens maintenance contract, routine maintenance to the gated service roads and the insurance and administration costs of HHGERA and HHGER Ltd. It is set by vote at the HHGERA Annual General Meeting (AGM) and all residents of houses that have paid the service charge are entitled to vote.
-The service charge in 2021 was set at £60 per house for the calendar year.
+The annual service charge covers the costs of maintaining the 17 communal gardens, routine maintenance to the gated service roads and the insurance and administration costs of HHGERA and HHGER Ltd. It is set by vote at the HHGERA Houses Management Board Annual General Meeting (AGM) and all residents of houses that have paid the service charge are entitled to vote.
+The service charge was set at £60 per house for the calendar year 2023, rising to £70 in 2024.
 The right of way will no longer apply to new owners and they will not be allowed to purchase or hold keys to the gated service road gates unless they sign up to the Deed of Easement.
-HHGER Ltd requires that when a house is sold, the new owner enters into a Deed of Easement.
+HHGER Ltd requires that when a house is sold, the new owner enters into a Deed of Easement, or a Deed of Covenant if a Deed of Easement already exists..

 The Service Roads on the HHGE